aptech/docs/docs/dtmonthname.rst

     :param X: Data with metadata.
     :type X: TxK dataframe

     :param column: Optional, name or index of the date variable in *X* to get months from.
+Default = first column.
     :type column: Scalar or string

     :param abbreviate: Optional, indicator variable to abbreviate months.
 Set to 1 to abbreviate names.
 Default = 0.
     :type abbreviate: Scalar

-    :return month_names: the name of the month components of the dates contained in the column specified by *column*.
+    :return month_names: The names of the months of the dates in the column specified by *column*.
     :rtype month_names: Tx1 string array